AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 ## 🎯 Impossible Travel Detection

-### 🎯 Use Case
-Detects login activities from geographically distant locations that are not possible to travel between within the observed timeframe.
+**📌 Use Case** : Detects login activities from geographically distant locations that are not possible to travel between within the observed timeframe.
 This is a strong indicator of account compromise through credential theft or session hijacking.

-### 📝 Description
-This rule looks for sign-in events from different countries or regions occurring too close together in time for the travel to be physically possible.
+**📌 Description** : This rule looks for sign-in events from different countries or regions occurring too close together in time for the travel to be physically possible.
 Such scenarios typically indicate an account being accessed by multiple actors from different locations, possibly due to leaked credentials or active attack campaigns.

 ```kusto
 SigninLogs